 Budgeted Resources: Financial support for the EC annual meeting is provided by EPA CBPO and the lead EC organization.

 Staffing and Support: A senior CBPO employee is assigned to help coordinate activities and the annual EC meeting.
 Additional support is provided by CBPO staff.

+Business Between Annual Meetings: In the event that business must be conducted between annual EC meetings, each members’ principals’ staff will act on their behalf at the PSC level.
+If a meeting of the EC is required, a special meeting may be called by the Chair or by a majority of the members of the EC.
+The purpose of the meeting will be stated in the call for the meeting and will be scheduled in consultation with all EC members.
+Public notice of all meetings will be made as soon as possible after logistics are confirmed.

 Principals’ Staff Committee (PSC): In parallel with the mission of the EC, the PSC acts as the policy advisors to the EC, accepting items for EC consideration and approval, and setting agendas for EC meetings.
 The PSC translates the restoration vision by setting policy and implementing actions on behalf of the EC.
 The individual members of the PSC arrange and provide briefings to their principals, the Agreement signatories.
 The PSC also provides policy and program direction to the MB.